 As a mentor, you will be there to help the new teacher deal with frequently cited problems such as: discipline, isolation, evaluation of student work, personal life adjustment, communication, and classroom management.
-You'll be the safe secure person they can go to and feel safe to ask that "dumb question" they are afraid to ask anyone else.
+You'll be the safe, secure person they can trust to ask any question that they are afraid to ask anyone else.